jazmiahenry/aave_corpora/README.md

 > Most speeches in the leadership collection are speeches by former President Barack Obama (29 present speeches).

 #### Book Collection
 The Book collection was the most difficult collection to augment.
 African Americans have been grossly underrepresented from the literary cannon and as a result selecting only the few to have been admitted into the Ivory tower would lend itself to self selection bias.
 Due to this, I worked to include works from Historically Black Book archive collections from universities.
-The University of Kentucky has such an archive that I heavily powered from.
+The University of Kansas has such an archive that I heavily powered from.
 The additions in this sample, though, are not as representative of the community as the other collections and is in need of open source contributions to truly capture the diversity of Black thought and AAVE use.

 > This was the hardest collection to source due to copyright standards.
 There are 54 books in this collection and growing.

+Source: University of Kansas

 #### Social Media Collection
 The Social Media Collection is my most robust and diverse collection of AAVE instances for modern day analysis.
 Included in this collection are json files of video transcripts, tweets, and blog posts from Black thought leaders that use AAVE prominently.